Frequently, I see a variation of the following scenario on many speech and language forums.

 Some issues are described as mild such as calling out, hyperactivity, impulsivity, or inattention, while others are more severe and include refusal, noncompliance, or aggression such as kicking, biting, or punching.

-Here are some possible steps which can ensure appropriate identification of the source of the child’s behavioral difficulties in cases of hidden underlying language disorders (after of course relevant genetic, medical, psychiatric and sensory issues have been ruled out).
+Here are some possible steps which can ensure appropriate identification of the source of the child’s behavioral difficulties in cases of hidden underlying language disorders (after of course relevant learning, genetic, medical, and psychiatric issues have been ruled out).

 But let’s say that the social pragmatic language abilities have been assessed and the child was found/not found to be eligible for services, meanwhile their behavioral deficits persist, what do we do now?